andreeavflorea/Metrics_validation/README.md

 - all → to compute metrics for all available methods.
 - other → to compute metrics for custom/unlisted methods.
 The path of the custom maps (*output_directory_other*) must be added in the file: *routes.txt*

--p → path to the directory containing the file with all dataset paths (rutas.txt).
+-p → path to the directory containing the file with all dataset paths (*routes.txt*).

 **Optional flags**

 --refine → if set, the script will:
 - run phenix.real_space_refine
 - Then run phenix.mtriage and phenix.emringer to compute detailed metrics.
--

 Use this if refinement is required before metric extraction.

 -n → limits the number of maps to process.